 Sahl, Silke, A Selective List of Guides to Foreign Legal Research provides links to research guides for many countries and regions around the world.

-Szladits, Charles, A Bibliography on Foreign and Comparative Law: Books and Articles in English (1955-1983), continued by Szladits' Bibliography on Foreign and Comparative Law (1984-1998) (Ref.
-K38 .S95).
+Szladits, Charles, A Bibliography on Foreign and Comparative Law (1955-1983), continued by Szladits' Bibliography on Foreign and Comparative Law (1984-1998) (Ref.
+K38 .S95 & in HeinOnline Parker School of Foreign & Comparative Law Library).
 These are the most comprehensive bibliographies of books and articles in English dealing with foreign, comparative and international law.
 The bibliographies are arranged by subject, with an author index and geographic index by country.
 Articles are not indexed after 1990.

 You can find bibliographies on specific legal systems with a subject search in the online catalog: for example, law--switzerland--bibliography will find Swiss Law Bibliography: English Language Materials on Swiss Law (KKW3 .S85 2005).